 Applying for Medicaid can be tricky.
 The application is complex and the rules change frequently.
 It is imperative that you know all of the rules before you apply to Medicaid so that you can enhance your chances of approval and, in some cases, even your benefits.
 Applying for Medicaid before knowing you’re the rules can have devastating effect on your changes of receiving benefits.

 If you need assistance with your day to day activities you may also consider Veteran’s Aid and Attendance Benefits.

-Our estate planning lawyer serves all of Wayne County, Oakland County, and Washtenaw County.
+Our Medicaid lawyer serves all of Wayne County, Oakland County, and Washtenaw County.
 He can help you with your Medicare and Medicaid questions

 We offer free consultations and flexible appointments to meet your needs, including weekends and after hours appointments.
 We will even come to you!